zhrky/Call_Center_Insights/README.md

 - `upload_json_file(req: func.HttpRequest) -> func.HttpResponse`: Handles the upload of JSON files to Azure Blob Storage.
 - `insight_extraction(file_content, prompt)`: Processes the transcript and extracts insights using Azure OpenAI.

+## Customization

+1. **Welcome Page**:
+    please fill the your background image with blob Storage account name and your image
+               background-image: url('Your-blob-sas-url');

+3. **Start the Process**: Click the "Let's Start" button to navigate to the Upload Page.
+4. **Upload Files**: Choose a transcript JSON file or a WAV audio file, enter a prompt, and submit.
+5. **View Results**: The Extraction Page will display the uploaded content and the extracted insights.

 ## Usage

 1. **Navigate to the Welcome Page**: